-If the district's investigation indicates that prohibited conduct occurred, appropriate disciplinary action, and, in some cases, corrective action, will be taken to address the conduct.
-The district may take disciplinary and corrective action even if the conduct that is the subject of the complaint was not unlawful.
+If the district's investigation indicates that prohibited conduct occurred, appropriate disciplinary action and, in some cases, corrective action will be taken to address the conduct.
+The district may take disciplinary and corrective action even if the conduct was not unlawful.